 Your Pho will come out full of flavors thanks to your instant pot!
 You can see this video to know more:

-Once you try genuine ramen in Japan, you’ll never forget how rich its flavor is.
+Once you try genuine types of ramen in Japan, you’ll never forget how rich their flavor is.
 And when you come back home, you’ll be like me, searching for every handmade ramen recipe because the take-out ones all lack something.